 My first stop was the Brauerei Greifenklau brewery where I had my half litre ‘seidla’ combined with some heart Franconian Schäuferla (pork shoulder, dumpling and cabbage).
 A hearty meal provided the fuel to continue, savouring the pale amber from Ambräusianum, a mahogany-coloured clear beer from Fässla Brewery and clear pale ale from Keesmann.
 Bamberg, however, is most famous for its “smoked beer” – a dark brew made from green malt and dried over open beech-wood fire, which gives it a ‘smokey bacon’ like taste.
 Sampled on the streets outside the central Schlenkerla tavern, it actually wasn’t as bad as I expected.
 Only then had I officially graduated from beer tasting in Bamberg!

-Franconian Tuscony – Village Beer Trails
+Franconian Tuscony – Village Beer Trails in Germany

 The beer trails continue well into the Franconian countryside, where dreamy landscapes invite you to traverse its waking and biking trails.
 Of course, these hikes across seven hills and a 40km cycle route through the Steigerwald forest connect to a beer trail much larger than the one I sampled in the city.
 I had a little taster of “13 Breweries Trail” through the never-ending green landscapes of “Franconian Tuscany” which, after climbing a small hill for a better view, looked like a very inviting giant orchard.